Free German Youth: Establishment in 1946 in the Soviet Occupation Zone

 Open to those between the ages of 14 and 25, the FDJ was crucial to preparing young East Germans for mature adult life along an officially approved route of school, vocational training, and entry into the party and officeholding.
-The FDJ was responsible for the socialist indoctrination of the rising generation of young East Germans.
+The FDJ was responsible for the teaching of socialist theory for the rising generation of young East Germans.
 FDJ members were expected to participate in the 'school year', an ideological programme, which aimed to develop a significant group of well-trained cadres suitable for future employment in the SED apparatus.
 The FDJ were willing to overlook previous allegiance to Nazism and offer opportunities for career and social advancement to young adults in exchange for genuine commitment to the FDJ and its ideals on political, working, educational and leisure rights.
 Additionally, the FDJ aimed to increase the productivity of young East German workers through sponsored 'youth brigades', during the 1940s.